 The Grade II listed Beehive Mill can be found to the north of Manchester’s city centre, in Ancoats.
 The mill dates to the early 1820’s, with the nameplate above the entrance (pictured above) added during its second phase of construction.
-At the time, Ancoats was the cradle of the industrial revolution, and it has been suggested that the name is reference to the “hive” of activity that would be taking place inside.
+At the time, Ancoats was the cradle of the industrial revolution, and it has been suggested that the name is reference to the “hive” of activity that would be taking place inside the building.
 In any case, the naming of the mill is an early use of bee imagery in Manchester, predating the bees of Manchester’s coat of arms by about 20 years.

 The mill was famously home to Sankeys nightclub, until the building was sold in January 2017 and it was announced that the club would close permanently.